alanjust/artistsarejerks-site/content/about.md

 ## Copyright Disclaimer

 This website uses images of artworks for educational and non-commercial purposes.
 We believe this constitutes fair use under copyright law.
-If you are a copyright holder and believe that your work has been used inappropriately, please contact us at [your email address] and we will promptly address your concerns.
+If you are a copyright holder and believe that your work has been used inappropriately, please contact us at alan@alanjust.com and we will promptly address your concerns.

 ## Educational Purpose